SR22 Insurance

 Do all auto insurance companies offer SR22 form filing?

 No. Some insurance companies offer SR22 filing, while others might only offer it under very specific conditions.
-Others, like Lemonade, may not offer the SR22 form option at all.
+Others, like Lemonade, may only offer the SR22 form option in states that require it.

 What if my car insurance lapses?